 The total investment in India is 12.9% in shares.
 But what are shares, shares meaning, and the differences and different types of shares?
 When a company wants to raise capital for operations or expansion, there are two ways to raise money: borrowing money or issuing stocks that provide part-ownership of the company.
 Shares represent the smallest denominations of a company's stock and indicate the company's ownership.

 Corporations issue shares as units of ownership.
-Dividends are paid out when residual profits, if any, are declared for companies with shares as a financial asset.
+Dividends are paid out when residual profits, if any, are declared for companies with shares as financial assets.
 Companies may issue equity shares to investors to raise capital, which is used for the growth and operation of their business.
 When corporations are formed, owners may give investors common stock or preferred stock.
 Debt capital from a loan or bond issue, debt capital is legally required to be repaid, but equity capital has no such mandate.
 While shares may distribute profits as dividends, they do not pay interest.

 The shares of a corporation are units of equity ownership in the company.
 For some businesses, the shares operate as financial assets, providing equal distributions of the residual profits in dividends.
 A company whose stock does not pay dividends distributes its profits to shareholders instead of paying them.
 Rather, shareholders expect to participate in stock price growth as the company grows its profits.